rjnbaldock/nn_sample/README.md

 ### Research

 Please take a look at https://arxiv.org/abs/1904.04154 for some research performed using this repository.
-The same document is also availble here as report.pdf.
+The same document is also available here as report.pdf.

 ### Prerequisites